Takumi Minamino: Cerezo Osaka

 He broke into the first team in 2013 and was given the number thirteen shirt ahead of the new season.
-Minamino became the first player from the club's youth system to play in the opening game of the season against Albirex Niigata, which Cerezo Osaka won 1–0.
+Minamino became the first player from the club's youth system to play in the opening game of the season against Albirex Niigata, which Cerezo won 1–0.
 Shortly after, his contract status changed to professional A, having met the requirement to play enough matches this season.
 Minamino continued to perform well throughout March when he set up two assists in the next two league matches before scoring his first goal of the season, in a 2–1 win over Oita Trinita in the Emperor's Cup.
-Minamino later scored two more goals in the Emperor's Cup before being eliminated by Urawa Red Diamonds in the quarter-finals, which he scored in the second leg.
-Six days after the club's elimination in the Emperor's Cup, he scored his first J.League Division 1 goal against Júbilo Iwata on 7 July 2013, becoming the youngest goal scorer for the club, as Cerezo Osaka drew 2–2.
-Three weeks later on 26 July 2013, Minamino scored in a friendly match against Manchester United when "he sent a 20-yard piledriver into the top of the net, giving the opposition goalkeeper Anders Lindegaard no chance at all".
+Minamino later scored two more goals in the Emperor's Cup before being eliminated by Urawa Red Diamonds in the quarter-finals, in which he scored in the second leg.
+Six days after the club's elimination in the Emperor's Cup, he scored his first J.League Division 1 goal against Júbilo Iwata on July 7, 2013, becoming the youngest goal scorer for the club, as Cerez drew 2–2.
+Three weeks later, Minamino scored in a friendly match against Manchester United when "he sent a 20-yard piledriver into the top of the net, giving the opposition goalkeeper Anders Lindegaard no chance at all".
 Following the match, his performance was praised by Manchester United players and manager David Moyes.
-However, during a match against Shimizu S-Pulse on 19 August 2013, he suffered a medial collateral ligament injury on his left knee and was sidelined for six weeks.
-It was not until on 28 September 2013 when Minamino made his first-team return, coming on as a substitute, in a 2–0 win against Júbilo Iwata.
+However, during a match against Shimizu S-Pulse on August 19, 2013, he suffered a medial collateral ligament (MCL) injury on his left knee and was sidelined for six weeks.
+It was not until September 28, 2013, when Minamino made his first team return, coming on as a substitute, in a 2–0 win against Júbilo Iwata.
 He scored in a following match, in a 2–0 win over Oita Trinita.
-Minamino later scored three more goals later in the 2013 season, including a brace against Urawa Red Diamonds in the last game of the season.
-At the end of the 2013 season, he went on to make 38 appearances and score 8 goals in all competitions.
-Following this, Minamino went on to win the 2013 J league best newcomer award; previous winners include Takashi Usami (2010), Hiroki Sakai (2011) and Gaku Shibasaki (2012).
+Minamino later scored three more goals in the 2013 season, including a brace against Urawa Red Diamonds in the last game of the season.
+At the end of the season, he went on to make 38 appearances and score 8 goals in all competitions.
+Following this, Minamino went on to win the 2013 J.League Best Young Player award; previous winners include Takashi Usami (2010), Hiroki Sakai (2011) and Gaku Shibasaki (2012).
 He also signed a contract extension with the club.